 Ocean Engineering, Ph.D.

-PhD programs in ocean engineering are not available at every university, but Florida Tech offers a diverse program built on a multidisciplinary approach that includes many sub-fields in engineering.
-In fact, it is one of the only ocean engineering doctorate programs that includes training in ocean engineering, naval architecture, oceanography, meteorology, environmental science, and coastal management.
+Florida Tech offers a diverse doctoral program in ocean engineering built on a multidisciplinary approach that includes many subfields in engineering.
+Our program includes training in ocean engineering, naval architecture, oceanography, meteorology, environmental science, and marine biology.

 Professional Mentorship from an Expert Faculty

-Florida Tech’s ocean engineering PhD program provides everything you would expect from a large university in a more intimate, focused environment, where professors mentor students, class sizes are small, and there is opportunity for hands-on research in some of the most diverse coastal environments in the world.
+Florida Tech’s Ph.D. program in Ocean Engineering provides everything you would expect from a large university in a more intimate, focused environment, where professors mentor students, class sizes are small, and there is ample opportunity for hands-on research in some of the most diverse coastal environments in the world.

 Students seeking an ocean engineering PhD interact with experts at environment-oriented businesses and organizations that provide unique learning opportunities, research guidance, and internships.
 The university has close relationships with numerous organizations including: